Choya5011/Poobar/README.md

 ![Tabs: Vertical/Horizontal](gallery/tabs.png)

 **Mini Player**
-if window gets small enough.
+If window gets small enough.
 Smaller state yet to be added.
 ![Tabs: Vertical/Horizontal](gallery/mini_player.png)
 ---
 Credits to the original authors of any modified scripts.
 Names can be found in their respective scripts.